 This recipe is cloth diaper approved (even for cheap cloth diapers!).
 It shouldn't build up and if you are having problems with it you can run your diapers in a vinegar and baking soda wash to clean them up.

-Ok so a note…most recipes I've found for homemade diaper rash cream use zinc oxide.
+Ok, so a note…most recipes I’ve found for homemade diaper rash cream use zinc oxide.
 This is supposed to have antibacterial properties.
 I’m personally not 100% convinced on the safety of zinc oxide since it will be absorbed by the skin (and especially on my baby!) but I encourage you to do your own research on zinc oxide before you make a decision.
 If you do decide to add it to this recipe you will add 1 tablespoon per batch.
-The coconut oil in this recipe will provide for antibacterial help anyways either way you decide to go.
+The coconut oil in this recipe has antibacterial properties, either way you decide to go.

-So with that out of way….here is the recipe for the best diaper rash cream!
+So with that note out of way, here is my recipe for the best homemade diaper rash cream.

 What You Need: